thanhqtran/gso-macro-monitor/README.md

 **Notes**: We used archived links for now since some of the links are not accessible in real-time.

-The archived links contain data until the end of 2023 (National Accounts data until 2023q2).
+Most archived links contain data until the end of 2023 (National Accounts data until 2023q2).

 Data since 2023q2 can be accessed in the [Excel sheets provided by GSO](http://nsdp.gso.gov.vn/index.htm).